 Some common assumptions are wrong

 Many people assume that everything posted on the internet is public domain, probably because our law used to protect published works only if they displayed the proper copyright notice upon publication.
 The law, however, has changed: neither publication nor a notice of any kind is required to protect works today.
 Simply putting the fingers to the save key creates a copyrighted work.
-Once expression is committed to a tangible medium (and computer media is considered tangible), copyright protection is automatic.
+Once expression is committed to a tangible medium, copyright protection is automatic.
 So, postings of all kinds are protected the same as published printed works.

 The saving grace: implied and express licenses to use internet materials

 Whenever an author posts anything on the internet, he or she should reasonably expect that it will be read, downloaded, printed out, forwarded, and even used as the basis for other works to some degree.
 So, just by posting online, an author implies a limited license to use their work in this manner.
 Think about the rights a newspaper editor has to publish a letter to the editor.
 The author of the letter probably did not include a line in the letter giving the editor an express permission to publish the letter, but anyone who sends such a letter must be presumed to understand that this is what happens to letters to the editor.